foscia-dev/foscia/website/docs/digging-deeper/implementations/serialization.md

 It handles multiple features, such as:

-- Serialize instance into generic record value
+- Serialize instances' snapshots into generic record value
-- Serialize relation instances into generic record values
+- Serialize relation instances' snapshots into generic record values
 - Serialize generic record values into adapter's data format
 - Only serialize changed instance's values
 - Use model's properties aliases and value transformers.